edeetee/pictocraft/README.md

 Uses the existing Text2Pict online translation demo to translate text inside minecraft for children with language disabilities.

+### Thoughts

 [Most recent fabric version](https://modmuss50.me/fabric.html)

+Use something like a websocket + ngrok to connect to local devices even within a restrictive network.

-Thanks to the fabric-mc discord;
+## Thanks to the fabric-mc discord;